ivision-research/inzure/cmd/inzure/README.md

 az login
 ```

 Next, you will create a [custom role](https://docs.microsoft.com/en-us/azure/active-directory/role-based-access-control-custom-roles) to use with [Role Based Access Control](https://docs.microsoft.com/en-us/azure/active-directory/role-based-access-control-configure).
 The [role.json](role.json) file defines this new role with the permissions this tool needs.
+Note that the `listkeys` permission is required for all container information, but the tool will run without it.
 You need to add your subscription ID to this role: you can either do this manually or we have provided an executable [python script](add_subscription.py) that can do it for you (note this will add all subscriptions that are in Azure's local cache, this is why we cleared it earlier).
 After updating the file or running the script, run:

 ```.sh
 az role definition create --role-definition @role.json